aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/converting/convert-pdf-to-excel/_index.md

 ---

-## JavaScript PDF to Excel Conversions
+## Creating spreadsheets from PDF using  JavaScript

 **Aspose.PDF for JavaScript** support the feature of converting PDF files to Excel, and CSV formats.